Ten New England Cities to Explore during the Fall Season

 Once the pandemic hit, we knew we’d have to shift our perspective and our travel plans.
 Our major goals for any trip include: staying safe and healthy; doing our best to keep others safe and healthy; respecting local and state guidelines and regulations; learning new things; having fun.

-10 Ways to Explore the Maine Maritime Museum in Bath, Maine
+10 Things to Do at the Maine Maritime Museum in Bath, Maine

 The state of Maine holds the record for building the most ships in the country and Bath, located a half hour north of Portland and just over a half hour south of Augusta, has built more ships than any other area in Maine since the 1740s.
 It is fitting, then, that Bath is home to the Maine Maritime Museum, which showcases the history of the ship building, boating, fishing, and lobstering industries.
 The complex is spread over 20 acres on the banks of the Kennebec River, one mile away from Bath Iron Works.